rcazzara/seldovia/_people/Williamson_Frances_Lucille_Jenkins.md

 Eventually, Mike settled down to fur trapping in the mountains above Jakolof and Seldovia.

-Mike’s formal education ended at eighth grade; however he never failed to learn what he needed to accomplish a task.
+Mikeâ€™s formal education ended at eighth grade; however he never failed to learn what he needed to accomplish a task.
 He could figure the value of a load of logs or gravel, double-check his time book, build roof trusses and negotiate rental and sales agreements for real estate.
 He